dy/settings-panel/README.md

 #### `panel = control([input1, input2, ...], [opts])`

-The first argument is a list of items.
+The first argument is a list of inputs.
 Each one must have a `type` and `label` property, and can have an `initial` property with an initial value.
 For example,

 ```javascript
 {type: 'checkbox', label: 'my checkbox', initial: true}